REQUEST FOR PROPOSALS:

 Evaluation of proposals will be conducted by a stakeholder review team on a Quality and Cost-Based Selection (QCBS) basis with a Cost weight of 30% and Quality weight of 70%.
 Contract management, oversight and payment will be carried out by the United States Energy Association (USEA).

-Proposals should be submitted by email in PDF form to Ms. Ashley Ndir at [email protected].
-Proposals should be in PDF in a single file.
+Proposals should be submitted by email in PDF form to Mr. Scena Nayak at [email protected].
+Proposals should be in PDF format and not exceed 4 separate PDF files.

 DEADLINE FOR SUBMISSION